-(From left to right: Dustin Brown, Mikey Russell, Josh McDaniel, Lucas Waters, Troy Bull, Allen Lail, David Dyer, Stacy Gregory, John Myers, Tim Wallis, Michael Jackson, Ronnie Hutsell, Melvin Farmer, Greg Branning, Shannon Icenhower, Lance Thomas, Billy Long, Steve Harris)
+(From left to right: Dustin Brown, Mikey Russell, Josh McDaniel, Lucas Waters, Troy Bull, Allen Lail, David Dyer, Stacy Gregory, John Myers, Eric Watson, Michael Jackson, Ronnie Hutsell, Melvin Farmer, Greg Branning, Shannon Icenhower, Lance Thomas, Billy Long, Steve Harris)

 Our field crew works hard to bring you clean water, they perform routine meter readings, installation of meters and water taps for new service, repair broken lines and busted meters, respond to emergency leaks and conduct regular maintenance to keep our water system operating efficiently.
 Our Distribution staff is highly qualified, we have 16 Grade II Distribution System Operators, a certified Cross-Connection Specialist and our Wastewater Specialist holds a certification in Natural Systems and is a Grade II Wastewater Collection System Operator and a Grade II Distribution System Operator.Please Remember: If you see our crews working on your property, please understand that they have a legal right to be there, and they are trained to be as unobtrusive as possible.
 Repairs to lawns and driveways will be performed as quickly as possible after utility work is completed.
 To help our construction and distribution crews we ask that homeowners make sure that meters, manholes, valve boxes, back-flow devices, or fire hydrants aren’t landscaped over or blocked by vegetation.